Extreme heat warning - staying safe and well in hot weather

 Actions you can take to keep safe in hot weather include:

-- stay cool indoors by closing curtains in rooms that face the sun
+- stay cool indoors by closing curtains in rooms that face the sun - other ways to stay cool at home

 - drink plenty of fluids and avoid excess alcohol